EgbieAndersonUku1/django-email-sender/README.md

  - This package is licensed under the MIT License.
 See the LICENSE file for details.

 ## Credits
- - This project was created and maintained by Egbie Uku a.k.a EgbieAndersonUku1.
+ -This project was created and maintained by Egbie Uku a.k.a EgbieAndersonUku1.